parkanaur/rpc-relay/README.md

 - `host`.
 Defaults to `localhost`
 - `port`.
 Defaults to `8000`
+- `endpointUrl`.
+The HTTP endpoint the server will accept calls on.
+Defaults to `/relay`
 - `refreshCachedRequestThreshold`.
 Threshold value in **seconds**.
 If less time than threshold had passed before a cached request was retrieved, a new request is not made.
 Defaults to `5.0`
 - `expireCachedRequestThreshold`.
 Threshold value in **seconds**.
 All cached requests are expired if